bereave/bereave.github.io/docs/README.md

 The beginning of a sale follows the same structure as a trade, but the MM will secure the account + get logout proof from the seller, then make sure the seller recives money from the buyer, then give the account to the buyer.

+# How to not get scammed, for dummies